Vitor Petrino

 Vitor Petrino Malaquias Salvo (born August 28, 1997) is a Brazilian professional mixed martial artist.
 He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
+As of September 12, 2026, he is #9 in the Meta UFC heavyweight rankings.

 Background

 Born in Santa Luzia, Minas Gerais, Petrino began his martial arts journey at the age of 13.
 The first disciplines he devoted himself to were sanda and Chinese boxing, and it was at the age of 18 that he entered the world of amateur MMA.

 Petrino worked hard outside the realm of fighting to study and dedicate himself to training.
 While studying Physical Education, he worked as a salesman, mechanic's assistant, and also worked in a warehouse company.

 Mixed martial arts career

 Early career

 Petrino made his professional MMA debut facing Rodolfo Bellato at Max Fight 22 in 2019.
 Petrino won by knockout in 25 seconds.
 After that fight, he achieved five more victories, including four more knockouts.

 Dana White's Contender Series

 On September 6, 2022, Petrino faced Rodolfo Bellato for the second time in his career, for a UFC contract in Dana White's Contender Series: Season 6, Week 7.
 Petrino won the contract by defeating Bellato via knockout in the second round.